Victims of Crime Act

 States must submit Implementation Plans to OVW to describe the State’s use of the STOP Grant.
 Delaware’s last approved plan was for the FFY2010-FFY2012.

-Because of significant changes to the implementation plan requirements made by the Violence Against Women Reauthorization Act of 2013 (VAWA 2013), which will take effect with the 2014 award, OVW is allowing States and Territories to continue to use their 2010 plan, as revised, for 2013.
+Because of significant changes to the implementation plan requirements made by the Violence Against Women Reauthorization Act of 2013 (VAWA 2013), which will take effect with the 2014 award, OVW allowed States and Territories to continue to use their 2010 plan, as revised, for FFY2013.

 The STOP Violence Against Women Formula Grant is awarded to Delaware by the U.S. Department of Justice, Office on Violence Against Women.
 The CJC distributes the State’s award through subgrants to eligible agencies.
 The CJC and DVCC rely on the work of the VAWA Implementation Committee to assist Staff in the distribution of these funds.